ridhanf/username-checker-js/README.md

-# Regular Expressions: Restrict Possible Usernames
+## Regular Expressions: Restrict Possible Usernames

-This repository is a simple username checker program written in JavaScript using REGEX implementation.
+This repository contans a simple username checker program written in JavaScript using REGEX implementation.
 This problem is from [this freeCodeCamp chapter](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/regular-expressions/restrict-possible-usernames).

 Usernames are used everywhere on the internet.
 They are what give users a unique identity on their favorite sites.